 Pfeiffer University has computer labs across the campus.
-They have recently been updated with the latest in Virtual Desktop technology.
 Jane Freeman Hall has three computer labs.
-The Pfeiffer Library has six workstations in a lab on the first floor.
+The Pfeiffer Library has twelve workstations in a lab on the first floor in addition to laptops that are available for use in the building.
 There is also a Macintosh lab with ten Macs in the Stokes Student Center.
 All of these require a login ID and password, which you should have received at your home email address.
 There are printers located in each lab.